GP and Nursing Training

 After completing her Fellowship of the Royal Australian College of General Practitioners in Toowoomba in 2023, Dr. Singh is now based in Dalby.
 She is actively pursuing a certificate in primary care dermatology and has completed the Sydney Child Health Program.
 Dr. Singh is particularly passionate about Aboriginal Health and has a special interest in chronic disease management.

-When she’s not caring for patients, Dr. Singh enjoys expressing her creativity through drawing, relaxing with movies, and savoring a strong cup of tea.
+When she’s not caring for patients, Dr. Singh enjoys expressing her creativity through drawing, relaxing with movies, and savouring a strong cup of tea.